PullJosh/joshuapullen.com/src/content/blog/pat-your-head-and-rub-your-tummy.md

 date: 2025-05-20 17:00:00
 title: "Pat Your Head and Rub Your Tummy"
 author: "Josh Pullen"
+description: "Teachers are always multitasking.
+We need to build tools that support them."
 ---

 A few weeks ago, I had the opportunity to visit sixteen classrooms and make observations.
 It's a professional development opportunity, called "instructional rounds," offered by my school.